mitranim/prax/docs/scripts/views/examples.md

 arguments and can enque more than 1 dispatch at a time, processing them linearly without overlaps.
 It's also resilient to exceptions: exceptions in subscribers never interfere with other subscribers or messages.
-This can prevent subtle gotchas and potentially save you hours of debugging.
+This can prevent subtle gotchas and save you hours of debugging.

 ```js
 const {MessageQue, on, truthy} = require('prax')